- All service numbers starting with 0800 can be called free of charge. Numbers starting with 0900 are usually high-priced.

 - Other public telephones are located in Internet cafes, where international calling rates are often cheaper.

 - Calling cards (using the 0800 prefix and a PIN) are accepted at most telephone booths and offer a cheap alternative for calls abroad.
 Be sure to inform yourself in advance about the exact rates, conditions and validity among the different calling card providers.
 Further information (only in German!).

 Mobile phones (called 'Handy' in Germany)

 Since most Germans have a mobile phone, public pay-phones have become increasingly rare.
 The mobile phone network operators in Germany are T-Mobile, Vodafone and Telefónica.
-These operators have their own shops (T-Mobile is the mobile branch of the Deutsche Telekom, you find them in the “T-Punkt“ stores), where you can get further information.
+These operators have their own shops (T-Mobile is the mobile branch of Deutsche Telekom, you can find them in the “T-Punkt“ stores), where you can get further information.
 Additionally, you can look up rates and rate comparisons (also from discounters) on www.handytarife.de/anbieter (only in German!).
 There are huge differences in prices, rates, services and monthly charges, but generally speaking you can distinguish between: